rickvanveen/sklvq/examples/02_sklearn_integration/README.txt

 Sklearn Integration
 ===================

-These examples show how to use sklvq with sklearn's pipeline, cross validation, and grids search methods.
+These examples show how to use sklvq with sklearn's pipeline, cross validation, and grid search methods.